-A private car should only by used if there are no other reasonable options available.
+A private car should only be used if there are no other reasonable options available.

-If the required criteria for use of a private motor vehicle is met and your deployment coordinator has agreed in writing that you can drive your private car, you will be eligible to claim the associated expenses.
+If the required criteria for use of a private motor vehicle is met and the Community Recovery Travel Team has agreed in writing that you can drive your private car, you will be eligible to claim the associated expenses.